 Mobile Suit Variation 3: Federation Forces Edition was published in July 1984 and included the final installment of a continuing feature on the history of the "Zeon War of Independence."
 This installment covered the events of the Mobile Suit Gundam television series and the conclusion of the war.
-The feature also included several diagrams and maps, for which I've provided text descriptions.
 I've also translated the sections devoted to mobile suit development history, a overview of the White Base and its sister ships, and a comparison of Federation and Principality conventional weapons.

 |Mechanical Design:||Kunio Okawara|